rafael5/datascience/socio-technical-philosophy.md

-# History and Philosoph of Computing
+# Sociotechnical History of Computing

 ### History of Computers and Computing
 * https://www.livescience.com/20718-computer-history.html